The JWST FRESCO Survey: Legacy NIRCam/Grism Spectroscopy and Imaging in the two GOODS Fields

 \subsubsection{Illuminating the Dark Side of Star-Formation}

 Over the past few years it has become more and more clear that HST-based surveys have been missing a potentially important population of massive, star-forming galaxies at $z>3$ that are sufficiently obscured such that they remained undetected at rest-UV wavelengths \citep[e.g.,][]{Caputi15, Franco18, AlcaldePampliega19, WangTao19, Fudamoto21, Xiao22}.
 These galaxies have been identified either through Spitzer/IRAC or through ALMA observations.
 However, given the limited photometry available, their photometric redshifts and thus also their nature remained highly uncertain.
 With JWST we can now finally probe the rest-frame optical wavelengths up to $z\sim9$, which brings this optically-faint galaxy population into view \citep[e.g.,][]{Barrufet23,Rodighiero23,PerezGonzalez23}.
 FRESCO's imaging and spectroscopy is especially powerful to characterize this enigmatic population of galaxies.
-The grism spectra enable -- for the first time -- to obtain spectroscopic redshifts for such galaxies thanks to emission line searches (see example in Fig \ref{fig:HSTdark}; Xiao et al. in prep).
+The grism spectra enable -- for the first time -- to obtain spectroscopic redshifts for such galaxies thanks to emission line searches.
+An example of this is shown in Fig \ref{fig:HSTdark} of a galaxy that has previously been detected only at sub-millimeter wavelengths \citep[][Xiao et al. in prep]{Cowie18,Yamaguchi19,GomezGuijarro22,Xiao22}.